|

 ASTRA32 /RJ \\server\cfgReports\$HOSTNAME.ini [Q]

 Wneh a new report is generated, an older report of the same month and year will be overwritten.
-The must be defined like this:

 \\server\CfgReports\$HOSTNAME$.ini